AbhinavSdr/cgpa-calc/README.md

   CGPA Calculator Website

-  Configure the .env file for MongoDB connection before execution
+  Configure the .env file in backend folder for MongoDB connection before execution